-Source: ScotPHO Online Profiles Life Expectancy 2017-2021 (5-year aggregate) Income rank based upon the SIMD 2020v2 income domain where the area ranked one is the population most income deprived.
+Source: ScotPHO Online Profiles Life Expectancy 2017-2021 (5-year aggregate)

+Income rank based upon the SIMD 2020v2 income domain where the area ranked one is the population most income deprived.
 The vertical-axis does not start at zero.
-Each point represents an intermediate geography.

 A line of best fit shows the correlation between income deprivation and the measure of health.